oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 2020.01.05 15:24:03 INFO io.helidon.webserver.NettyWebServer Thread[nioEventLoopGroup-2-1,10,main]: Channel 'admin' started: [id: 0x6a962ef3, L:/0:0:0:0:0:0:0:0:9080]
 ```

-One nice point there is to note that it's not just your code that uses these properties, as we saw with the security options the Helidon framework itelf also used configitration information form the files you specify !
+One nice point there is to note that it's not just your code that uses these properties, as we saw with the security options the Helidon framework itself also used configuration information from the files you specify !

 We will look more in the the services like health that are available on the admin port in a later exercise.